mindfulness

 3. Deeper Emotional Processing

 One of the most well-documented benefits of journaling is its ability to help us process complex emotions.
-Dr. James Pennebaker's groundbreaking research, often referred to as the expressive writing paradigm, has shown across more than 200 studies that writing about emotional experiences leads to measurable improvements in both mental and physical health.
+Dr. Pennebaker's groundbreaking research, often referred to as the expressive writing paradigm, has shown across more than 200 studies that writing about emotional experiences leads to measurable improvements in both mental and physical health.

 When we experience emotional events, whether positive or negative, our brains need to integrate those experiences into our broader narrative.
 Without processing, unresolved emotions can manifest as chronic stress, mood disturbances, or even physical symptoms.
 Journaling provides a safe, private space to explore these feelings without judgment or interruption.